Vaberer/weather/README.md

-# weather
+# Weather
-Weather App as Sample Project
+Weather App as a  Sample Project

+App made in Swift, weather API is called by <a href="http://openweathermap.org/api">Open Weather Service</a>